©2007-16 ICC Missions

 ICC Missions is a Christian organisation, comprising nine member churches situated in Belfast, Birmingham, Cambridge, Edinburgh, Glasgow, Leeds, Leicester, London and Manchester.

-ICC Missions has links with other churches within the family of churches known as International Churches of Christ, in the UK and overseas, but they remain independent of it and are separate legal entities.
+ICC Missions has links with other churches within the family of churches known as the International Churches of Christ, in the UK and overseas, but they remain independent of it and are separate legal entities.